DeLuks2006/deluks2006.github.io/content/about.md

 Hey there!
 I'm DeLuks, the guy behind "Magic Bytes".
 Here's a bit about who I am and what you can expect from this blog:

 ## Who Am I?
-I'm just a nerd with a interest in Malware development, reverse engineering, cybersecurity and low level programming.
+I'm just a nerd with an interest in Malware development, reverse engineering, cybersecurity and low level programming.

 ## Why "Magic Bytes"?
 Magic Bytes was created out of my desire to share my experiences and discoveries while learning about malware development, reverse engineering, cybersecurity, etc..
 Whether you're a fellow enthusiast or just curious about the stuff I write about, I hope you find something valuable here.